junxit/us-congress-bills-115/bill.md

     > Any finding favorable to the claimant as described in section 5104(b)(4) of this title shall be binding on all subsequent adjudicators within the Department, unless clear and convincing evidence is shown to the contrary to rebut such favorable finding.

   - **(2)** *Clerical amendment* The table of sections at the beginning of chapter 51 of such title is amended by inserting after the item relating to section 5104 the following new item:
-- **(g)** *Higher-Level review by agency of original jurisdiction*
+- **(g)** *Higher Level review by agency of original jurisdiction*
   - **(1)** *In general* Chapter 51 of such title, as amended by subsection (f), is further amended by inserting after section 5104A, as added by such subsection, the following new section:
     > ## § 5104B.
-Higher-level review by the agency of original jurisdiction
+Higher level review by the agency of original jurisdiction
     >
     > - **(a)** *In general*
-    >   - **(1)** A claimant may request a review of the decision of the agency of original jurisdiction by a higher-level adjudicator within the agency of original jurisdiction.
+    >   - **(1)** A claimant may request a review of the decision of the agency of original jurisdiction by a higher level adjudicator within the agency of original jurisdiction.
     >   - **(2)** The Secretary shall approve each request for review under paragraph (1).
     > - **(b)** *Time and manner of request*
-    >   - **(1)** A request for higher-level review by the agency of original jurisdiction shall be—
+    >   - **(1)** A request for higher level review by the agency of original jurisdiction shall be—
     >     - **(A)** in writing in such form as the Secretary may prescribe; and
-    >     - **(B)** made within one year of the notice of the agency of original jurisdiction’s decision.
+    >     - **(B)** made within 1 year of the notice of the agency of original jurisdiction’s decision.
-    >   - **(2)** Such request may specifically indicate whether such review is requested by a higher-level adjudicator at the same office within the agency of original jurisdiction or by an adjudicator at a different office of the agency of original jurisdiction.
+    >   - **(2)** Such request may specifically indicate whether such review is requested by a higher level adjudicator at the same office within the agency of original jurisdiction or by an adjudicator at a different office of the agency of original jurisdiction.
 The Secretary shall not deny such a request for review by an adjudicator at a different office of the agency of original jurisdiction without good cause.
-    > - **(c)** *Decision* Notice of a higher-level review decision under this section shall be provided in writing and shall include a general statement—
+    > - **(c)** *Decision* Notice of a higher level review decision under this section shall be provided in writing and shall include a general statement—
     >   - **(1)** reflecting whether evidence was not considered pursuant to subsection (d); and
     >   - **(2)** noting the options available to the claimant to have the evidence described in paragraph (1), if any, considered by the Department.
-    > - **(d)** *Evidentiary record for review* The evidentiary record before the higher-level adjudicator shall be limited to the evidence of record in the agency of original jurisdiction decision being reviewed.
+    > - **(d)** *Evidentiary record for review* The evidentiary record before the higher level adjudicator shall be limited to the evidence of record in the agency of original jurisdiction decision being reviewed.
-    > - **(e)** *De novo review* A review of the decision of the agency of original jurisdiction by a higher-level adjudicator within the agency of original jurisdiction shall be de novo.
+    > - **(e)** *De novo review* A review of the decision of the agency of original jurisdiction by a higher level adjudicator within the agency of original jurisdiction shall be de novo.

   - **(2)** *Clerical amendment* The table of sections at the beginning of chapter 51 of such title, as amended by subsection (f), is further amended by inserting after the item relating to section 5104A, as added by such subsection, the following new item:
 - **(h)** *Options following decision by agency of original jurisdiction*
   - **(1)** *In general* Chapter 51 of such title, as amended by subsection (g), is further amended by inserting after section 5104B, as added by such subsection, the following new section:
     > ## § 5104C.
 Options following decision by agency of original jurisdiction
     >
-    > - **(a)** *Within one year of decision*
+    > - **(a)** *Within 1 year of decision*
-    >   - **(1)** Subject to paragraph (2), in any case in which the Secretary renders a decision on a claim, the claimant may take any of the following actions on or before the date that is one year after the date on which the agency of original jurisdiction issues a decision with respect to that claim:
+    >   - **(1)** Subject to paragraph (2), in any case in which the Secretary renders a decision on a claim, the claimant may take any of the following actions on or before the date that is 1 year after the date on which the agency of original jurisdiction issues a decision with respect to that claim:
-    >     - **(A)** File a request for higher-level review under section 5104B of this title.
+    >     - **(A)** File a request for higher level review under section 5104B of this title.
     >     - **(B)** File a supplemental claim under section 5108 of this title.
     >     - **(C)** File a notice of disagreement under section 7105 of this title.
     >   - **(2)**
     >     - **(A)** Once a claimant takes an action set forth in paragraph (1), the claimant may not take another action set forth in that paragraph with respect to such claim until—
-    >       - **(i)** the higher-level review, supplemental claim, or notice of disagreement is adjudicated; or
+    >       - **(i)** the higher level review, supplemental claim, or notice of disagreement is adjudicated; or
-    >       - **(ii)** the request for higher-level review, supplemental claim, or notice of disagreement is withdrawn.
+    >       - **(ii)** the request for higher level review, supplemental claim, or notice of disagreement is withdrawn.
-    >     - **(B)** Nothing in this subsection shall prohibit a claimant from taking any of the actions set forth in paragraph (1) in succession with respect to a claim.
+    >     - **(B)** Nothing in this subsection shall prohibit a claimant from taking any of the actions set forth in paragraph (1) in succession with respect to different issues contained within a claim.
     >     - **(C)** Nothing in this subsection shall prohibit a claimant from taking different actions set forth in paragraph (1) with respect to different claims.
     >     - **(D)** The Secretary may, as the Secretary considers appropriate, develop and implement a policy for claimants who—
     >       - **(i)** take an action under paragraph (1);
-    >       - **(ii)** wish to withdraw the action before the higher-level review, supplemental claim, or notice of disagreement is adjudicated; and
+    >       - **(ii)** wish to withdraw the action before the higher level review, supplemental claim, or notice of disagreement is adjudicated; and
     >       - **(iii)** in lieu of such action take a different action under paragraph (1).
-    > - **(b)** *More than one year after decision* In any case in which the Secretary renders a decision on a claim and more than one year has passed since the date on which the agency of original jurisdiction issues a decision with respect to that claim, the claimant may file a supplemental claim under section 5108 of this title.
+    > - **(b)** *More than 1 year after decision* In any case in which the Secretary renders a decision on a claim and more than 1 year has passed since the date on which the agency of original jurisdiction issues a decision with respect to that claim, the claimant may file a supplemental claim under section 5108 of this title.
-    > - **(c)** *BVA and CAVC* Nothing in subsection (a) or (b) may be construed to limit the options available to a claimant pursuant to chapters 71 or 72 of this title.
+    > - **(c)** *Board of Veterans’ Appeals and Court of Appeals for Veterans Claims* Nothing in subsection (a) or (b) may be construed to limit the options available to a claimant pursuant to chapter 71 or 72 of this title.

   - **(2)** *Clerical amendment* The table of sections at the beginning of chapter 51 of such title, as amended by subsection (g), is further amended by inserting after the item relating to section 5104B, as added by such subsection, the following new item:
 - **(i)** *Supplemental claims*
   - **(1)** *In general* Section 5108 of such title is amended to read as follows:
     > ## § 5108.
 Supplemental claims
     >
-    > If new and relevant evidence is presented or secured with respect to a supplemental claim, the Secretary shall readjudicate the claim taking into consideration any evidence added to the record prior to the former disposition of the claim.
+    > If new and relevant evidence is presented or secured with respect to a supplemental claim, the Secretary shall readjudicate the claim taking into consideration any evidence added to the record after the former disposition of the claim.

   - **(2)** *Clerical amendment* The table of sections at the beginning of chapter 51 of such title is amended by striking the item relating to section 5108 and inserting the following new item:
 - **(j)** *Remand To obtain advisory medical opinion* Section 5109 of such title is amended by adding at the end the following new subsection: